roman-milk/roman-milk.github.io/sharing-kim.md

  "Let me introduce Svetlana.
 Lana for short.
 She lives with Emily and me."

  Lana extended her hand to shake.
 Kim acted like Lana's handshake was a hot potato.
 Lana's eyes twinkled as she curled up in Dave's lap like a kitten.
 She was silent as we talked, but those big eyes took in everything.
 I wondered how much English she understood.
 Kim hadn't looked at her; I couldn't take my eyes off her.
 The intensity of her expression drew me as much as her delightful nakedness.
 Dave'd said she was eighteen, only four years younger than Kim and seven years younger than the rest of us.
-Report_Story #2